gabriellhuver/create-electron-react/readme.md

 # create-electron-react

-> A CLI for Electron & React.js quick start boilerplate.
+> A CLI for Electron & React.js to quick start boilerplate.